LaconicNetwork/loro-testnet/README.md

 **Stage 0 requirements**

-Participants who have registered as Validator/Service Providers must complete Task 11 during Stage 0 to be eligible for Stage 1.
+Participants who have registered as Validator/Service Providers must complete Tasks 11 and 13 during Stage 0 to be eligible for Stage 1.

 Visit the [Stage 0 requirements page](/docs/stage-0-requirements.md) for details.